 Once a project's Supersection(s) has been identified, Assessment Area(s) must be determined.
 A project may do this by comparing dominant species present in the project inventory to the list of native species provided in the Assessment Area Data File.
 Projects may also utilize Landfire Existing Vegetation Types (EVT) to determine the most appropriate Assessment Areas for the project.
 EVT descriptions must be used to identify the species descriptions that most closely match the native species provided in the Assessment Area Data File.
 The Reserve also reserves the right to provide a spatially explicit map of Assessment Areas to be used for identification purposes.
-The Project Area may also extend across multiple Assessment Areas within a Supersection (see Guidance for Determining Common Practice on the Assessment Area Data webpage), and across no more than two adjacent Supersections.
+The Project Area may also extend across multiple Assessment Areas within a Supersection), and across no more than two adjacent Supersections.